localazy/release/README.md

   </a>
 </p>

-# 📦 localazy/release@v1
+# 📦 localazy/release

-Localazy GitHub action for automating the release process.
+Localazy GitHub actions for automating the release process.

 ## 🔧 Installation